ublue-os/website/docs/images/bazzite/FAQ.md

 ## I would like to contribute to Bazzite.
 Where do I start?

 Thank you for being so eager to contribute to the project!
-We have documentation for contributing [here](/images/bazzite/CONTRIBUTING).
-This documentation also links to our roadmap for future plans with the project.
-Testing Bazzite and reporting issues is some of the most helpful contribution in its current state.
+Bazzite has a [suggestions thread](https://github.com/orgs/ublue-os/discussions/246) where you can suggest any feedback to the project.
+If you want to develop or provide documentation for Bazzite, then read the contributing [guide](/images/bazzite/CONTRIBUTING).
+This guide also links to our roadmap for future plans with the project.
+Reporting issues is also very helpful to the project.